jluna0413/dmac/README.md

 # Single prompt
 python main.py --prompt "Generate a Python function to sort a list of integers"
 ```

+### Flutter App Usage

+The Flutter app provides a modern UI for interacting with the DMac system:

+1. **Login**: Use the provided test accounts or auto-generate a login for testing
+   - Admin: admin@dmac.ai (any password works for testing)
+   - User: user@dmac.ai (any password works for testing)
+   - Developer: dev@dmac.ai (any password works for testing)

+2. **Dashboard**: Access the main dashboard with tabs for Agents, Tasks, Models, and Analytics

+3. **Chat**: Interact with the AI agent swarm through the chat interface

+4. **WebArena**: Run experiments and evaluate models in the WebArena environment

 ### WebArena Integration